El Mundo de

 The Quimbaya, a culture of ancient Colombia that inhabited areas around the valley of the Cauca River are noted for having developed a metallurgy system to combine silver + copper with gold that wasn’t abundant in their region, this combination of silver, copper, and gold is called tumbaga. (an alloy that was widely used by Pre-Hispanic cultures of Central + South America).

-Considering the equation of the Pre-Hispanic metal & incorporating it to A El Miso & the world building of Perdida, the inhabitants or peoples of this fictional world are called Los Tumbaga.
+Considering the equation of the Pre-Hispanic metal & incorporating it to A El Mismo & the world building of Perdida, the inhabitants or peoples of this fictional world are called Los Tumbaga.

 Broken into 2 tribes, Los Plateados (the silver) & Los Cobreados (the copper), the real life components that make up the Pre-Hispanic gold alloy, it became the base for the narrative division & roles of the colors in building A El Mismo; black, rust, silver, & gold.